Kaltsoon/data-management-and-databases/exercises/sql-exercises-4.md

 ## ⭐ Bonus task 15.

 List all courses (course name) that have been given by different teachers who are working at different campuses.

 Example of such course: There exists two course instances of the course.
 The first one is given by teacher A who is working at campus 1.
 The second one is given by teacher B who is working at campus 2.

+> [!TIP]
-Hint: here you might need a JOIN operation, a subquery, grouping, aggregate function etc.
+> Here you might need a `JOIN` operation, a subquery, grouping, aggregate function etc.

 ## ⭐ Bonus task 16.